Save 50% off everything with code CYBERMONDAY2025!

 Candy Cane Playdough Activity

 Play dough is always a fun and engaging sensory experience for young children.
 You can easily add colors and scents to your play dough to make it even more inviting!
-This candy cane playdough activity is a fantastic way to engage the senses while developing fine motor skills and giving kids a chance to exercise their creativity.
+This candy cane playdough activity is a fantastic way to engage the senses while developing fine motor skills and giving little learners a chance to exercise their creativity.

 Candy Cane Play Dough